p2/Redland-ObjC/README.md

     $ cd appledoc
     $ ./install-appledoc.sh -b /usr/local/bin -t ~/Library/Application\ Support/appledoc

+> Note that this assumes that you have write permissions for `/usr/local`, if not you may need to issue this command as root with `sudo`.

 Afterwards just select the **Redland Documentation** target in Xcode and hit `CMD` + `B`.
-This will build and install the documentation.
+This will build and install the documentation, after which it will be available from within Xcode.
+To build manually you do:

+    $ appledoc .

 > NOTE: appledoc currently does not support the `///<` token, so some property documentations are shifted and thus off!

-Note that this assumes that you have write permissions for `/usr/local`, if not you may need to issue this command as root with `sudo`.
-The documentation is now available from within Xcode.

 [appledoc]: http://gentlebytes.com/appledoc/